sf-wdi-22-23/username_generator/readme.md

 gem install rspec
 ```

-You might get an error here, but we believe in you.
-Fix it.

 ### Test Driven Development -- Red, Green, Refactor.
 Take a look inside the `/spec` folder, and you'll see our test suite broken up into 2 files.
 - /spec/the_warmup_spec.rb